johnemmanuelbond/loggers.larders/content/Locations/Harport/Harport Racetrack.md

 #### Vault

-The vault doot is locked by *arcane lock* and can only be opened by a key in the possession of [[Frank Horibert]], though he frequently hands it off to [[Simon Hill]] or [[Moser Wormwool]] to handle large payouts.
+The vault doot is locked by *arcane lock* and can only be opened by a key in the possession of [[Frank Horibert]], though he frequently hands it off to [[Simon Redmont]] or [[Moser Wormwool]] to handle large payouts.
 The Vault door is made of stone on a steel hinge.
 It can be forced open with a DC 30 athletics check, or by destroying the hinge: (AC 18, damage threshold 15, 50hp, immunity to poison/psychic damage)

 #### Cells